Certified Naturally Grown

-Certified Naturally Grown (CNG), "The Grassroots Alternative to Certified Organic", is a US-based farm assurance program certifying produce, livestock and apiaries for organic producers who sell locally and directly to their customers.
-CNG was founded in 2002 by organic farmers Kate and Ron Khosla, as a simpler to administer and less expensive alternative to the USDA's National Organic Program (NOP) certification, using a production standard based on the NOP.
-It is operated as a non-profit corporation, headquartered in Brooklyn, New York.
+Certified Naturally Grown (CNG) is a farm assurance program certifying produce, livestock, aquaponics, mushrooms, and apiaries for North American producers using natural practices who sell locally and directly to their customers.
+CNG was founded in 2002 by organic farmers Kate and Ron Khosla It is operated as a non-profit corporation, headquartered in Colorado, US.

 History

 According to Ron Khosla, CNG was created as reaction to the legislating of organic production in the US in 2002: